 - With a sharp knife, remove any outer leaves that have blemishes and black marks.

 - Then turn them upside down and cut a deep line or cross where they have been cut from the stem of the plant.
 This helps these tightly compacted little vegetables to cook evenly right the way through.

 - Wash them and put them in a pan of boiling water, salted to taste.
 You can also steam them, by placing them in a vegetable steamer over boiling water and covering the steamer with a lid.
 Either way, they need to be cooked for ten minutes if you like them slightly undercooked and solid, or fifteen minutes if you like them softer.
 Fancy modern chefs tend to undercook them, but the old-fashioned way is to cook them for longer.
 The longer you cook them, the stronger the flavour, so just experiment until you find out which way you like them.

 You can save the vegetable water to make gravy or soup.

 Broccoli is a picturesque vegetable, with a head of dark green florets.
 It should not be eaten if it has been stored too long and has turned yellow.

 Broccoli is considered to be one of the most nourishing green vegetables and is therefore particularly good for you (but don't let that put you off!).

-- Wash the Broccoli, then cut or break it into florets, keeping on the short stems attached to the florets
+- Wash the broccoli, then cut or break it into florets, keeping on the short stems attached to the florets.

 - Put them into boiling water, adding salt to taste.
 You can also cook them in a steamer over boiling water.
-Boil for ten minutes if you like Broccoli with the stems slightly crunchy, and fifteen minutes if you like the stems to be a bit soft.
+Boil for ten minutes if you like broccoli with the stems slightly crunchy, and 15 minutes if you like the stems to be a bit soft.
 Do not overcook broccoli, or it will go soft and squashy and fall apart, and also the taste will change from delicate and appetizing to intensely strong with a less than pleasant smell.

 - Drain and serve.